zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/bulk-update-libraries.md

 ## Why BulkUpdate?

-For **HUGE** performance gains, Entity Framework makes one database round-trip for each entity to insert/update/delete.
+For **HUGE** performance gains, Entity Framework makes one database round-trip for each entity to update.

 So if you want to modify 10,000 entities, 10,000 database round trip will be required which is **INSANELY** slow.
 To use BulkUpdate, you will need to use a third-party library.